 Abstract

-Israeli criminal justice system is different from that of many other western countries.
+Israel’scriminal justice system differs from that of many other western countries.
 The two community corrections modalities are separated from one another and work independently.
 Yet, both are driven by a strong ideology of rehabilitation and reintegration, as described and explained throughout this chapter.
 The chapter begins with a short historical and correctional context followed by two distinct sections: One for probation and the other for parole.
-We first review the Israeli version of probation—"Sherut Mivhan," and continue to discuss the Israeli version of parole—"Prisoners Rehabilitation Authority" (PRA).
-The Israeli probation service provides a host of services aligned with the social welfare ideology of the country; the services are provided under the responsibility of the Ministry of Welfare and Social Affairs, and is anchored in the penal code of the country, and are considered as an integral part of the country's criminal justice system.
+We first review the Israeli version of probation—Sherut Mivhan, and continue to discuss the Israeli version of parole—Prisoners Rehabilitation Authority (PRA).
+The Israeli probation service provides a host of services aligned with the social welfare ideology of the country; the services are provided under the responsibility of the Ministry of Welfare and Social Affairs, and is anchored in the penal code of the country, and are considered as an integral part of the country’s criminal justice system.
 The agency is responsible for the intake, supervision, treatment, and rehabilitation of those suspected of illegal activity, convicted offenders, and victims.
 The Israeli version of parole is tasked with the re-entry and reintegration of criminal prisoners (i.e., different from national security prisoners who are not discussed in this chapter) after their release from incarceration.
 Accordingly, this chapter on the Israeli parole section discusses the release from prison/ Re-entry, PRA programs, PRA organizational structure, and PRA activities in the community, including PRA and COVID-19.
 We conclude with a summary that emerges from our discussion according to which the Israeli ideology and approach to community corrections is that of rehabilitation and reintegration of those who broke the law; and that the Israeli society, regardless of their crimes, considers them part of the community, and society is vested in their full integration and participation, although such ideology may not always reflect reality.

 Introduction

-Israeli criminal justice system is different from that of many other western countries.
+Israel’scriminal justice system differsfrom that of many other western countries.
 While its legal system is deeply rooted in the British mandate and British laws and legislation, since its inception in 1948, the government has evolved and developed its community-based corrections services for those convicted of crimes.
 Israel offers community correctional options in the form of probation and parole services.
 These two community modalities are separated from one another and work independently.
-While both are operating under the Israeli Ministry of Labor and Welfare and/ or Ministry of Welfare and Social Services, and most recently, The Ministry of Labor, Welfare and Social Services (i.e., depending on the governing administration at the various periods, the name may change but its overall function remains), each was established as a result of different legislation that emerged from different needs, and is aimed at targeting diverse populations.
+While both are operating under the Israeli Ministry of Labor and Welfare and/ or the Ministry of Welfare and Social Services, and most recently, The Ministry of Labor, Welfare and Social Services (i.e., depending on the governing administration at the various periods, the name may change but its overall function remains), each was established as a result of different legislation that emerged from different needs, and is aimed at targeting diverse populations.
 Yet, both are held driven by the rehabilitation and reintegration ideology, as will be described and explained throughout this chapter.